kaisenlinux/manpages-dev/category/Hardware/fio.md

                      buffer_pattern=0xdeadface"abcd"-12'filename'

        dedupe_percentage=int
               If set, fio will generate this percentage of identical buffers when writing.
 These buffers will be naturally dedupable.
 The contents of the buffers  depend  on  what  other buffer  compression settings have been set.
 It's possible to have the individual buffers either fully compressible, or not at all -- this option only controls the distribu‐ tion of unique buffers.
 Setting this option will also enable refill_buffers to prevent every buffer being identical.

+       dedupe_mode=str
+              If dedupe_percentage is given, then this option controls how fio generates the dedupe buffers.

+                     repeat

+                            Generate dedupe buffers by repeating previous writes

+                     working_set

+                            Generate dedupe buffers from working set

+              repeat is the default option for fio.
+Dedupe buffers are generated by repeating previous unique write.

+              working_set is a more realistic workload.
+With working_set, dedupe_working_set_percentage should be provided.
+Given that, fio will use the initial unique write buffers as its  working  set.
+Upon deciding to dedupe, fio will randomly choose a buffer from the working set.
+Note that by using working_set the dedupe percentage will converge to the desired over time while repeat maintains the desired percentage throughout the job.

+       dedupe_working_set_percentage=int
+              If dedupe_mode is set to working_set, then this controls the percentage of size of the file or device used as the buffers fio will choose to  generate  the  dedupe  buffers from

+              Note that size needs to be explicitly provided and only 1 file per job is supported

        invalidate=bool
               Invalidate  the  buffer/page  cache parts of the files to be used prior to starting I/O if the platform and file type support it.
 Defaults to true.
 This will be ignored if